 -In stoneware glazes, substituting part of the CaO for SrO often produces a glossier surface (because of its high refractive index).

 -It has an expansion akin to CaO and a similar decomposition behavior.

 -Strontium compounds have not been widely used until more recently because of their more limited availability (although the value of this oxide has long been known).
 But now strontium containing frits are common, especially where priorities are brilliant glaze finishes while keeping the thermal expansion low.
 It has been been compared to lead for this reason.

 -It is very useful at lower stoneware temperatures (i.e. cone 1) for high gloss, craze resistant glazes which develop a good interface with the clay body.
 The interface development is thought to occur because of the mixed-oxide effect (bodies do not normally contain SrO).

 -Strontium is important because of its non-hazardous, non-poisonous nature.
 With it, glazes of all temperatures can be made free of lead and barium (in spite of its different expansion, it can even be a viable substitute for small proportions of lead).
 Glossy glazes melting as low as cone 01 without any zinc are possible (long soaking periods may be necessary).
 Like lead, strontium also develops vivid colors.

--Even though it has a very high melting temperature, SrO is effective in combination with other fluxes at lower temperatures (if it is added in fritted form), this another example of the 'mixed oxide effect'.
+-Even though it has a very high melting temperature, SrO is effective in combination with other fluxes at lower temperatures (if it is added in fritted form).

 -Like CaO and ZnO, it forms a crystal matte surface on cooling if dominant in the RO group.
 Conversely, a diversity of fluxing oxides associated with SrO will reduce crystallization.